tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: In Call of Duty: United Offensive, what two soldiers share a name of a video game character?
-- **Correct Answer:** Gordon ô Freeman
+- **Correct Answer:** Gordon & Freeman
-- Sam ô Fisher
+- Sam & Fisher
-- Nathan ô Drake
+- Nathan & Drake
-- Dig ô Dug
+- Dig & Dug

 ### Q: In Calvin and Hobbes, what is the name of Susie's stuffed rabbit?